Roncy13/task_management/README.md

 # Smurfjs

 Microservices design in top of Expressjs.
 Functional approach.
-Inspired by #Adonis #Nestjs #Actionherojs.
+Inspired by Adonis Nestjs Actionherojs.

 type [npm run smurf] for creating actions, services and other available components.

 # Running the application in dev mode

 type [npm run dev]

+# Deployment

+type [npm run start] or deploy it with pm2

 # Short Reminders